To see all submission deadlines and meeting dates, see the HRPP’s Dates and Deadlines webpage.

 Note that only protocols that involve greater than minimal risk are subject to these deadlines.
 All protocols that qualify as exempt or for expedited review are reviewed on a rolling basis and may be submitted for review at any time.

 The term "exempt" means the research is exempt from some of the Federal Regulations.
 Note that exempt research continues to be subject to state laws, institutional policies and the requirements for ethical research.
-If your research falls under one of the six exemption categories, your application will be reviewed on a rolling basis.
+If your research falls under one of the six exemption categories, your protocol will be reviewed on a rolling basis.

 The term "expedited" means the research does not require full-committee review and can therefore be reviewed on a rolling basis by a subset of the IRB committee.
-This does not mean the application will be fast-tracked.
+This does not mean the protocol will be fast-tracked.